 Step 1: Complete an Educational Program

-Strong writing and technical skills are needed to become a caption writer.
-Caption writers must develop exceptional typing speed and accuracy.
-Both of these skills can be learned and improved through training.
-Since the skills for caption writing are similar to those needed for court reporting, court-reporting schools often offer courses for those who want to become caption writers.
-The NCRA maintains a list on its website of certified court reporting schools with broadcast captioning programs.
+Since the skills for caption writing are similar to those needed for court reporting, court reporting schools often offer courses for those who want to become caption writers.
+The National Court Reporters Association (NCRA) maintains a list on its website of certified court reporting schools with broadcast captioning programs.
 The National Captioning Institute (NCI) also provides information and resources about the captioning profession.
 Additionally, some technical and community colleges offer certificates or associate's degree programs in broadcast captioning.

 - Complete an internship.
-Some broadcast stations, businesses and newspapers hire interns for both closed captioning and court reporting, which can provide valuable professional experience.
-Some college programs for closed captioning provide an internship as a requirement for graduation.
+Some broadcast stations, businesses, and newspapers hire interns for both closed captioning and court reporting, which can provide valuable professional experience.
+Also, some college programs in broadcast captioning feature an internship as a requirement for graduation.

-According to the U.S. Bureau of Labor Statistics, certification can enhance the job prospects of court reporters and professionals in related fields, as well as help them progress in their careers.
+Certification can enhance the job prospects of captioning professionals, as well as help them progress in their careers.
 The NCRA offers the Certified Broadcast Captioner (CBC) designation to its members.
-Requirements for this certification include taking a written exam and passing a 5-minute real time captioning test at 180 words per minute.
-To keep their certifications, CBC holders must take three continuing education credits every three years.
+Requirements for this certification include taking a written exam and passing a five-minute real time captioning test at 180 words per minute.
+To keep their certification, CBCs must complete three continuing education credits every three years.
 Another option is to earn one of three designations through the American Association of Electronic Reporters and Transcribers (AAERT).
-Similar to NCRA certification, applicants must pass a written and practical exam to become certified.
+Similar to NCRA certification, applicants must pass written and practical exams to become certified.

 Step 3: Gain Initial Experience

 Local and national broadcasters and other media companies typically employ caption writers.
-They may caption pre-recorded programs or transcribe live speech.
-Additionally, new Federal Communications Commission (FCC) laws require Spanish-language programming to be captioned as well, which may introduce more job opportunities for bilingual caption writers.
+They might caption pre-recorded programs or transcribe live speech.
+Additionally, recent Federal Communications Commission (FCC) laws require that Spanish-language programming be captioned as well, which might introduce more job opportunities for bilingual caption writers.

 Step 5: Consider Specializing in CART

-One area of captioning that is related to broadcast captioning is Communication Access Realtime Translation (CART).
-CART providers work with people learning a second language, as well as the hard of hearing, by providing caption services for school classes, conventions and other situations where clients may need communication assistance.
+Communication Access Realtime Translation (CART) providers work with people learning a second language, as well as the hard of hearing, by providing caption services for school classes, conventions, and other situations where clients might need communication assistance.
 Schools with CART programs are listed on the NCRA website.

 You can increase your chances of success by earning Certified CART Provider certification.
 NCRA members have the option to earn CART certification, which demonstrates to employers that an individual possesses the necessary skills to provide CART services.
-To become certified, individuals need to pass both a written and skills test.
+To become certified, individuals need to pass both written and skills tests.